-A week-long field tour, currently to Morocco, forms an integral part of the study programme.
+A week long overseas tour forms an integral part of the programme.
+Page contains image gallery.